 Build the transferable skills required in the computing curriculum across other subject areas.

 How do we support all learners?
 We strive to meet the needs of all pupils, whatever their ability or level of need.
 Children have the right to progress and reach their potential.
-We make adjustments to the teaching of computing to meet the needs of those children who have disabilities, English as an additional language or special gifts and talents.
-We use the FFT website to identify which pupils are making progress and are able to meet the expected standard for individual year groups.
+We make adjustments to the teaching of computing based on these needs.

 What does this look like in our classrooms?
-(Implementation) A clear progression of skills is implemented for pupils from Year 3 to Year 6.
-Skills, within coding lessons, are continually revisited and are built upon to ensure that pupils make, or exceed, expected progress.
+(Implementation) A clear progression of skills is implemented for pupils from Year 3 to Year 6, though the use of the Teach Computing scheme of work.
+Skills, within all areas of computing, are continually revisited and are built upon to ensure that pupils make, or exceed, expected progress.
 Pupil friendly targets are also available in pupil folders so they are able to identify what targets they need to meet by the end of each academic year.

-A range of resources are used by pupils to implement their learning: CrumbleBots, programming software, including SCRATCH and iPads.
-Newly purchased data loggers are also being used within Science lessons to provide a hands-on approach to learning.
-The capacity of hardware in school is increasing and we will shortly have laptops to be used by a third of the school at any one time.
+A range of resources are used by pupils to implement their learning: hardware such, as Crumbles, Mirco:bits, iPads and data loggers and programming software, including Scratch, Audacity and Google Sites.
+Below you can see our data loggers being used within Science lessons to provide a hands-on approach to learning.

 Here our Year 6 pupils used data loggers in science lessons.

 What are the outcomes for learners?
-(Impact) The impact of pupil performance is beginning to be monitored closely at Springfield Juniors.
-Across the year, a cycle has been created which focuses on looking at pupil outcomes, pupil perceptions and shared collaboration across CET and feeder schools.
+(Impact) The impact of pupil performance is monitored at Springfield Juniors.
+Across the year, a cycle has been created which focuses on looking at pupil outcomes, pupil perceptions and shared collaboration across CET.
 The role of the subject lead is also one which should promote a passion for computing across the school and someone who can be utilised to share good practice and key skills with teaching staff and pupils alike.

 There are a number of positive outcomes from the Computing curriculum:

--Workshops and regular newsletters provide parents/carers with appropriate steps to safeguard pupils online. -Becoming a National Online Safety School allows all stakeholders to access relevant, up-to-date information which can be utilised at any time of day or night. -Regular visits from the School Liaison Officer allow parents to enhance their knowledge of online safety and support pupils at home. -A culture of openness is being created in school where pupils can share concerns they have online.
-Self-referral forms are available to pupils in all classes which allow them to have a clear voice. -Regular enrichment opportunities, CrumbleBot club, ensure that pupils are able to apply their computing knowledge by seeing a clear, concrete outcome.
-Groups of pupils are chosen on a half-termly basis. -Assembly themes carefully focus on online safety themes and revisit skills discussed in class.
-All assemblies are then uploaded to the school website to ensure that they are available for parents too. -The subject leader cycle allows the computing lead to regularly identify strengths within the curriculum area and then make any relevant changes. -Regular access to electronic devices allows pupils to apply their computing skills, including coding, but also support those learners with SEND who may have had changes to the curriculum made e.g. iPad apps which increase letter sizing or coloured backgrounds. -A comprehensive website at https://www.springfieldjuniors.org.uk/online-safety.html allows for all stakeholders to find relevant information easily.
+-Newsletters provide parents/carers with appropriate steps to safeguard pupils online. -Becoming a National Online Safety School allows all stakeholders to access relevant, up-to-date information which can be utilised at any time of day or night. -Visits from the School Liaison Officer allow parents to enhance their knowledge of online safety and support pupils at home. -A culture of openness is being created in school where pupils can share concerns they have online.
+Self-referral forms are available to pupils in all classes which allow them to have a clear voice. -Assembly themes carefully focus on online safety themes and revisit skills discussed in class. -The subject leader cycle allows the computing lead to regularly identify strengths within the curriculum area and then make any relevant changes. -Regular access to electronic devices allows pupils to apply their computing skills, including coding, but also support those learners with SEND who may have had changes to the curriculum made e.g. iPad apps which increase letter sizing or coloured backgrounds. -A comprehensive website at https://www.springfieldjuniors.org.uk/online-safety.html allows for all stakeholders to find relevant information easily.

-Here are some of our Year 5 pupils in action at CrumbleBot Club.
+Here are some of our pupils in action at CrumbleBot Club.
 The challenge was to program the CrumbleBot to spell the different letters of 'Springfield'.
-Videos of this to follow!